p-lambda/jukemir/README.md

 done
 ```

+The results will be a folder called `features` of simple numpy arrays each containing a 4800-dimensional vector, one per WAV file.
 To evaluate these representations on GTZAN, run the following Python script (requires `sklearn`):

 ```py
 import glob